Qsmdream/C-primer/readme.txt

-Git is a distributed version control system.
+Git is a distribued version control system.
-Git is free software.
+Git is free soft ware distributed under the GPL this is a test